Madscientiste/OpenClassrooms_P12/README.md

 python ./manage.py runserver
 ```

-you should see something like this :
+When done, you should see something like this :

 ```
 Watching for file changes with StatReloader